Emmanuel-Oreofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that add execute permissions to subdirectories
+a script that execute permissions to all subdirectories